Code-Institute-Submissions/disney_game/README.md

 I automated some of the route testing using unittest.
 However as the app is fairly small user testing served a better purpose.
 The automated tests test the main routes and can be accessed by running test.py from the command line.
 I still need to learn more about unit test and will be picking this up in the next project which uses a database.

-Most of the testing was done by user testing with the app.
+Most of the testing was done by user acceptance testing with the app.
 The following was tested by page:

 ### Basic page template
 -Tested links – contribute and search not wired up -Media links show as links
 -Login goes to login page
--Click logo to return to home, not working
--closing browser has no impact
+-Click logo to return to home, not working added link -closing browser has no impact
 -Scoreboard displays in order
 -Page is responsive